lucasjwilber/data-structures-and-algorithms/README.md

 ## Approach and Efficiency
   My approach was to basically implement two separate queues in the class; one for Dogs, one for Cats.
 Based on the String argument given to enqueue() and dequeue() it adds or removes a Dog or a Cat, or null if neither is specified.

+  Both enqueue() and dequeue() have O(1) time efficiency and O(1) space efficiency because they use standard queue methods and there are separate queues for Cats and Dogs.

 ## API
   -`enqueue(String animal)` If animal is "cat", creates a new Cat object.
 If animal is "dog", creates a new Dog object.
 Gives the new Cat or Dog a random name property then inserts the new object into either the cat or dog queue based on type.